breadfan18/creditCards-project2/README.md

 ## Bugs
 - Card View - Only first page , on click opend edit card page.
 Second, third page onwards don't click :/
 - Editing user information in the edit card flow, actually just changes the name of the user in the user document.
 Instead of attaching the user ._id to the card applicant field

+## Key Takeaways
+- I love doing this.
+- REALLY think through models BEFORE starting to implement code
+- Implement OAUTH before writing the bulk of your code.